9 Natural Remedies To Restore Vaginal pH Balance

 Can diet affect vaginal pH, and what foods should I avoid or consume to maintain a healthy balance?

 Yes, many factors such as the diet can affect the vaginal pH.
-Avoid foods such as sugary, processed, and spicy foods, alcohol, coffee, red meat which can disrupt the vaginal pH balance.
+Avoid acidic foods such as sugary, processed, and spicy foods, alcohol, coffee, red meat which can disrupt the vaginal pH balance.
 Eat nuts and other healthy fats, drink plenty of water, food rich in fiber, probiotic-rich foods, leafy greens to prevent bacterial overgrowth and maintain a healthy vaginal balance.

 How often should I check my vaginal pH?